Pepe Viyuela is on everyone’s lips for the word he has used to define Vox

 Finally, Viyuela, who was on Íñigo Errejón’s list when he was a member of Podemos and faced Pablo Iglesias in Vistalegre II, considers necessary a “health fence around this homophobic, xenophobic and racist party.”

-And he concluded: “It is up to us that VOX cancer does not metastasize.”
+And he concludes: “It is up to us that VOX cancer does not metastasize.”